 Enemy Within, as Philip Segal says we can call it.
 We’re grateful he got it made but equally grateful it never led to anything.
 But it did two very important things – it gave the whole concept a shot in the arm and showed the Beeb that the audience for the show was still there.
 Stands on its own for fairly obvious reasons.

 TV Universe #7 – The New Series, first iteration

 Everything that RTD and The Moff have given us since 2005 from Rose to The Day of the Doctor.

 TV Universe #8 – The New Series, second iteration

-Everything that The Moff has given us since The Time of the Doctor to Twice Upon A Time, but one where David Bradley is the First Doctor, not William Hartnell or Richard Hurndall, and Winston Churchill looks like Winston Churchill and not Ian McNiece!
+Everything that The Moff has given us since The Time of the Doctor to Twice Upon A Time, but this is a universe where David Bradley is the First Doctor, not William Hartnell or Richard Hurndall, and Winston Churchill looks like Winston Churchill and not Ian McNiece!

 As for whatever comes after Twice Upon A Time, as far as Whopix is concerned that’s not a version of Doctor Who that he wants to watch.
 So he won’t be.
 And so, whatever happens in the future with Big Finish’s contracted Doctors, this chronology will stop with Capaldi.
 I’ll leave it to others to carry on with whatever adventures take place after TUAT.

 Now, if you think all this “individual universes for stories originating in different media” stuff isn’t nearly as much fun as putting everything all together in one big timeline, then feel free to disagree with me all you like.
 If you have a Unified Approach you go ahead and have fun with it.
 I’ll be over here having just as much fun with my Multiverse Approach.

 So there you are.
 That’s how Whopix navigates the narrative minefield that is canonicity.
 Doubtless you have your own take on things but that’s mine.
 We’re both right.